How to Obtain Insurance Coverage for ABA Therapy

 Advocating to your self-funded employer

 Recently, some of the large employer-based health plans that are self-funded have elected to cover ABA therapy.
 The best way to affect this change is for employees to approach their employer about covering ABA therapy.
-Those who do can receive assistance from Autism Speaks, who has published a toolkit and will even provide an advocate to come and meet with your employer (www.autismspeaks.org/advocacy/insurance).
+Those who choose to speak with their employer can receive assistance from Autism Speaks, who has published a toolkit and will even provide an advocate to come and meet with your employer (www.autismspeaks.org/advocacy/insurance).

 Benefits of the Affordable Care Act